 The scar tissue that forms along the incision line will fade over time, but its color will never be identical to your skin tone.

-If your plastic surgeon used non-absorbable stitches and placed a drain to prevent accumulation of excess fluid and/or blood beneath the incision line, your doctor will instruct you the date they will be removed (usually the first postoperative follow-up visit).
+If your plastic surgeon used non-absorbable stitches and placed a drain to prevent the accumulation of excess fluid and/or blood beneath the incision line, your doctor will instruct you the date they will be removed (usually the first postoperative follow-up visit).

 What you need to do to protect your surgical area will be explained in detail.
-In addition, you will need to avoid heavy lifting and quick movements for a time interval that your plastic surgeon determines to prevent occurrence of wound dehiscence.
+In addition, you will need to avoid heavy lifting and quick movements for a time interval that your plastic surgeon determines to prevent the occurrence of wound dehiscence.

 After abdominoplasty, you will wear a corset for a particular period that your doctor has indicated.
-It is very important that you follow all instructions of your doctor after the surgery to protect and support the outcome of the surgery.
+It is very important that you follow all the instructions of your doctor after the surgery to protect and support the outcome of the surgery.

 You should visit your plastic surgeon for follow-up visits that are scheduled before you are discharged.